 Dark circles under eyes

-Constant coughing, tight chest (allergic reaction or asthma)
+Constant coughing, tight chest (allergic reaction or asthma) Particularly at night or when lying down.

 Allergy tests look for an autoimmune response.
-There are several that are used:

 Skin Prick Test